Ahh Rome! We spent 3 days in the eternal city and fell head over heels in love with it.

 Touring the Colosseum, Palantine Hill and Roman Forum involves a lot of walking, so be sure to wear comfortable shoes.

 Regardless of whether or not you are Catholic, a visit to the Vatican City is a must for anyone visiting Rome.
-However, due to its popularity, a lot of tourists flock to the Vatican on their trip to Rome.
+Not surprisingly, a lot of tourists flock to the Vatican on their trip to Rome.
 My husband was keen on getting a guided tour and knowing more of the details, so we booked ourselves on a guided tour.
 There are some tour companies which offer guided tours as early as 7.30 am almost 2 hours before the place opens to the general public (of course they are a tad bit more expensive than the ones offered at regular timings).

 Our guided tour started at around 10 am, but as we were walking through, we saw the serpentine queue of people lining up for tickets.
 And this was not even the start of summer!
 So even if you do not intend to do a guided tour, please buy tickets in advance.
 The last thing you want to do is waste your time standing in hour-long queues.

-We were left spellbound by the Sistine Chapel, Michelangelo’s Pietà, and the other amazing sights inside the Vatican and St. Peter’s Basilica.
+The Sistine Chapel, Michelangelo’s Pietà, Sistine Chapel and the other amazing sights inside the Vatican and St. Peter’s Basilica left us spellbound.
 If you are on a guided tour, you will get to know so much of the history!
 While the guided tour is expensive, it is totally worth it.
 The museums are so vast it is impossible to know what is important to look at and what isn’t (unless you are a history buff).
-Plus, knowing the context of what you are looking at makes it so much more meaningful.
+Plus, getting a context of what you are looking at, makes it so much more meaningful.

 Entrance to St. Peter’s Basilica is free but there is security check, which again had a long queue.
 We were so glad we got to skip the lines – hallelujah guided tours!
 A little extra money for the guided tours saves you so much time!

-Once you are done with St Peter’s Basilica, if you have time, plan to climb to the top to witness the spectacular views of the city.
+Once you are done with St Peter’s Basilica, if you have time, you can climb to the top for spectacular views of the city.
 You can purchase tickets to ride an elevator part way up (leaving you with just 320 steps instead of 551).
 The climb takes approximately 1 hour but the panoramic views of Rome are more than worth it!
 Since we were there on a cloudy day, we decided to skip this.

 Lastly, do not forget to dress modestly; there is a strict dress code in place so no miniskirts, shorts, or bare shoulders (for men, too).